MrMiumo/mi3engine/README.md

     .setTranslation(1, 0)
     .setZoom(0.32);

 /* Step 3.
-Create a new tool to load models from a resource pack */ ModelParser parser = new ModelParser();
+Use the tool to convert a file and collect the created cubes */ engine.parse(pack.resolve("assets/minecraft/models/item/boat.json"));

 /* Step 4.
-Use the tool to convert a file and collect the created cubes */ parser.parse(pack.resolve("assets/minecraft/models/item/boat.json"));
-parser.addAll(engine);

-/* Step 5.
 Render the image */
 BufferedImage output = engine.render();

-/* Step 6.
+/* Step 5.
 Save the image */
 ImageIO.write(output, "PNG", Files.newOutputStream("MyImage.png"));
 ```
 **IMPORTANT**: When using the `ModelParser`, you must define a property called 'default.minecraft.pack' in your `application.properties` file to give the path to a folder corresponding to the default minecraft resource pack.
 If your project does not have such a file yet, add it in the `src/main/resources` folder and add the line: